View on GitHub

 # Used to easily detect misconfigurations

-# -1 (default) for easy detection of misconfigurations, set to 0 to disable
+# -1 (default) for easy detection, 0 to disable

 default_score = -1